Frequently Asked Questions for the B.A.&Sc.

 In selecting their programs, students should think about:

 - Balancing programs that have breadth with those that have depth.
 Programs with relatively more breadth include those that are cross-disciplinary such as the Arts Major Concentration in Humanistic Studies or International Development Studies.
 These programs provide an opportunity to study a wide variety of subjects and can potentially provide context for your depth studies.
 Broad programs do however generally include a smaller proportion of upper level courses (400 and 500 level courses) than programs with more depth.
-Selecting two Minor Concentrations rather than a Major Concentration for either the Arts or Science component also typically means that the program will have relatively more breadth than depth.
 Programs that include several upper level courses are of particular importance to students who would like to continue their studies at the graduate level as these courses provide more in-depth exposure to important issues in a discipline.
 Upper level courses often have smaller class sizes, and students may have the opportunity to undertake independent work in the form of an extended essay, project, or class presentation.
 To ensure appropriate depth, students in the Multi-Track option are advised to choose at least one focused Major Concentration.

 - Combining programs that either complement each other or offer a strong contrast.
 For example, the Science Major Concentration in Earth, Atmosphere and Ocean Sciences might be combined with the Arts Major Concentration in Geography to provide a science and a social science perspective on the study of the earth.
 Other pairings of this type could be Biology and Anthropology, or Psychology and History, or Computer Science and Linguistics.
 An Arts Major Concentration in Economics might be combined with a Science Major Concentration in Mathematics because most theoretical research in Economics draws heavily on Mathematics.
 Even with an Interfaculty program one could choose a complementary Minor Concentration.
 For example, the Environment Interfaculty program could be combined with a Minor Concentration in Political Science for better scientific understanding of the reasons why certain policies are adopted and of their probable effects.